Upstatement/ups-public-library/src/entries/html-elements.md

 ## Commonly Used Elements

 > You'll notice each element in this list has a "default level".
-It's explained [here](#element-display-levels), at the end of this entry.
+It's explained [at the end of this entry](#element-display-levels).

 #### `section`